We have seven halls of residence and 38 village houses on our campus plus The Oaks.

 You can stay during the holidays if you wish, but if you go away for a short period for whatever reason, you still have to pay for your accommodation.

-Students who are care leavers or estranged can request simmer accommodation, but you may have to move for the duration of the holiday.
+Students who are care leavers or estranged can request summer accommodation, but you may have to move for the duration of the holiday and will have to pay rent.

 Accommodation will be subject to availability.